Quick Verdict

 Component 2: Implementation Cost (One-Time)

 The hours required to design, build, test, and launch each workflow.
-This cost applies regardless of platform choice, but differs significantly between platforms.
+This cost applies regardless of platform choice but differs significantly between platforms.

-| Platform | Estimated Implementation Time | Why |
+| Platform | Estimated Hours Per Workflow | Why |

 |---|---|---|

-| Zapier | 1–3 hours per workflow | Simplest interface, linear logic, guided setup |
+| Zapier | 1–3 hours | Simplest interface, linear logic, guided setup wizard |

-| Make | 3–8 hours per workflow | Visual canvas has learning curve; more capable once learned |
+| Make | 3–8 hours | Visual canvas requires learning before paying dividends |

-| n8n (self-hosted) | 4–10 hours per workflow + 30–40 hours initial setup | Technical setup + steeper learning curve |
+| n8n (self-hosted) | 4–10 hours per workflow + 20–40 hours initial infrastructure setup | Technical setup + steeper paradigm learning curve |

-- Zapier: 30–45 hours → $1,200–$1,800 one-time cost
+- Zapier: 22–45 hours → $1,100–$2,250 one-time

-- Make: 45–120 hours → $1,800–$4,800 one-time cost
+- Make: 45–120 hours → $2,250–$6,000 one-time

-- n8n: 90–190 hours → $3,600–$7,600 one-time cost
+- n8n: 80–190 hours → $4,000–$9,500 one-time

 Component 3: Ongoing Maintenance Cost